yoda66/TachyonNet/README.md

     optional arguments:
-    -h, --help            show this help message and exit --minport MINPORT     lowest TCP/UDP port in range to listen on (default:
+    -h, --help            show this help message and exit -b BINDADDR, --bindaddr BINDADDR
-                          1024)
-    --maxport MAXPORT     highest TCP/UDP port in range to listen on (default:
+                          IP address to bind/listen on (defaults to all) --mintcp MINTCP       lowest TCP port in range to listen on (default: 1024) --maxtcp MAXTCP       highest TCP port in range to listen on (default:
                           32768)
-    -b BINDADDR, --bindaddr BINDADDR
-                          IP address to bind/listen on (defaults to all) -f, --fin             Use 3-way/4-way FIN/ACK to teardown connections (defaults to TCP RESET)
+    --minudp MINUDP       lowest UDP port in range to listen on (default: 1024) --maxudp MAXUDP       highest UDP port in range to listen on (default:
+                          32768)
     --bufsize BUFSIZE     buffer size to capture traffic (default: 8192 bytes) -t THREADS, --threads THREADS
                           number of TCP/UDP threads (default: 32)
     --notcp               do not open TCP sockets
     --noudp               do not open UDP sockets
+    -f, --fin             Use 3-way/4-way FIN/ACK to teardown connections (defaults to TCP RESET)

 ## TODO:
 * signal handling